ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-bsc" href="https://osu.ppy.sh/users/8640970">enri</a></p>

 Focusing on roster depth was something I believe led to my team's success in Corsace Open 2022 - while forming APAC RADIANT for this year's Perennial, I presented that same mindset.
-It was my first time captaining a big tournament and inspired by teams like [tekkito](https://osu.ppy.sh/users/7075211)'s United States roster for OWC 2023, my goal was to form an incredibly well-rounded team.
+It was my first time captaining a big tournament and inspired by teams like ::tekkito::{ user-id=7075211 }'s United States roster for OWC 2023, my goal was to form an incredibly well-rounded team.

 In most superteams I see formed nowadays, they can get away with relying on the carry performances of 1-2 people, with the rest being "fills" - something I tried to avoid when forming this team.
 You can see that pay off in the Grand Finals, where I wasn't feeling well at all due to a headache - it got to a point where I really couldn't trust myself with certain picks I would usually consider myself comfortable on.

-As a result, I put [Allegrissimo](https://osu.ppy.sh/users/9052194) back in to replace my role, and that ended up fixing all the errors we had in the first match that were caused by my underperformance - picks that we would've otherwise lost by a small margin.
+As a result, I put ::Allegrissimo::{ user-id=9052194 } back in to replace my role, and that ended up fixing all the errors we had in the first match that were caused by my underperformance - picks that we would've otherwise lost by a small margin.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3958619" style="background-image: url('/wiki/shared/avatars/dio.jpg')"></a>